What type of content do you primarily create?

 Cons of Descript's auto subtitle generator:

-Pricing: Free version includes one transcription hour per month.
-For more video hours, translation, and to remove the Descript watermark, professional plans start at $12 per month.
+Pricing: The free version includes one transcription hour per month.
+To access more hours, translation features, and remove the Descript watermark, professional plans start at $12 per month.

 CapCut is a free mobile video editing app that's owned by ByteDance, the same company that owns TikTok.
 It's a good option to consider if you're creating vertical short-form videos, such as TikToks or Instagram Reels, from a smartphone.
 CapCut is available to download from both the Apple App and Google Play stores.